Doctors across the U.S. teamed up in Boston to educate local sports teams, doctors and other sports-related medical professionals

 Dr. Laby has been trained in Ophthalmology and specializes in Sports Vision as well as Pediatric Ophthalmology and Strabismus.
 Dr. Laby has served as staff ophthalmologist for several professional sports teams including the Boston Red Sox, LA Dodgers, NY Mets, LA Kings, as well as a part of the US Olympic team to the recent Beijing Olympics, among others.
 Each year he evaluates professional baseball players at their spring training camps in Florida.

 In addition to performing a routine eye examination on each player, he evaluates several visual functions that are specifically important to baseball performance.
-Dr. Laby is board certified by the American Board of Ophthalmology, and is a full member of the American Association for Pediatric Ophthalmology and Strabismus as well as the American Academy of Ophthalmology.
-He is an Assistant Clinical Professor of Ophthalmology at Harvard Medical School and has authored many journal articles, textbook chapters and is the co-author of Dictionary of Ophthalmology.
+Dr. Laby is board certified by the American Board of Ophthalmology and is a full member of the American Association for Pediatric Ophthalmology and Strabismus as well as the American Academy of Ophthalmology.
+He is an Assistant Clinical Professor of Ophthalmology at Harvard Medical School and has authored many journal articles, textbook chapters and is the co-author of the Dictionary of Ophthalmology.

 # # #

 Contact: William R. Sacco, New England Eye Center